Home Gym or Gym Membership?

 So how do you figure out what the best solution is for you?

-Consumer Affairs compares different fitness equipment, features that come with each, and who should consider buying home exercise equipment.
+Consumer Affairs compares different fitness equipment, features of each, and who should consider buying home exercise equipment.

 If you quote information from this page in your work, then the reference for this page is: